 Tea tree, also known as melaleuca, is an all-natural powerful antiseptic that has the ability to help by treating injuries.
 In fact, many researchers have found that tea tree can help kill off a number of strains of fungi, viruses, and bacteria.
 Tea tree oil is found in many homemade cleaning products that are specifically designed to kill mold but can also be used to treat viral infections and skin issues.
-Below, we will go over the top seven best uses of tea tree oil to take advantage of all its functions.
+Below, we will go over the top seven best uses of tea tree oil and all of its benefits so you can take advantage of all its functions.
 So, what are you waiting for?
 Let’s get started!

 Tea Tree Oil Uses